neildc14/todo-app-firebase/plan.md

 //active list
 //all active list is filtered (those all that unchecked)
+//all completed is filtered

 //clear completed
 if clear then it ask if the user is sure to delete and then when the prompt pops up it triggers event that delete the completed lists

-* create an array that add all the compeleted lists and then compare it to the localstorage to delete all using filters ig uess
+- create an array that add all the compeleted lists and then compare it to the localstorage to delete all using filters ig uess

 //the item left indicator counts all the active in array